 You may prefer to be on foot via Trail Running.
-While hiking, I have encountered Extreme Athletes, running from the summit, through the crater to the Palikū side, down to sea level out the Kaupo Gap.
+While hiking, I have encountered Extreme Athletes, running from the summit, through the crater to the Palikū side, down to sea level out of the Kaupo Gap.
 They were wearing shorts, t-shirts and carrying water bottles!
 This is not recommended!

 Haleakalā seems to call people to her.

 The trail surfaces vary a lot when hiking down into the crater, from deep, soft, loose cinders and sand to steep rocky trails.
-Fortunately, they are all well maintained.
+Fortunately, they are all well-maintained.